Male Fertility

 Low Sperm Count (Oligospermia):

-A low sperm count can be caused by lost of different things including hormonal problems, varicoceles (enlarged veins within the scrotum), certain infections resulting in temporary or permanent testicular damage, medications, chronic health conditions and using steroids from a gym.
+A low sperm count can be caused by lots of different things including hormonal problems, varicoceles (enlarged veins within the scrotum), certain infections resulting in temporary or permanent testicular damage, medications, chronic health conditions and using steroids from a gym.
 Lifestyle factors such as smoking, excessive alcohol consumption, substance abuse, and obesity also play a role.
-There are some genetic conditions that also lead to a reduction in sperm production (example Klinefelter’s syndrome).
-However it is very common for there to be no particular cause (idiopathic).
+Some genetic conditions also lead to a reduction in sperm production (for example Klinefelter’s syndrome).
+However, it is very common for there to be no particular cause (idiopathic).

 “With fertility issues, there can be an assumption that because it’s the woman trying for pregnancy, it must be her… But there could be a male fertility problem.”